broeker/spacebook/pages/comments.md

   order: 70
   parent: Advanced settings
 ---
 There are a variety of use cases where you may wish to enable commenting on some or all of your spacebook pages.
-There are a variety of free and paid solutions, and your spacebook is set up to accommodate whichever comment engine makes the most sense for you.
+There are numerous free and paid solutions, and your spacebook is set up to accommodate whichever comment engine makes the most sense for you.

 ## Choosing a comment engine